 MULTIMEDIA STAFF POSITIONS

-Aside from the testimony of campers, one of the great ways to be able to share God’s good news is through multimedia.
-Through photography and videography Stillwood is able to speak directly to the family and friends of the campers.
+Through photography and videography Stillwood is able to speak directly to the campers as well as their family and friends.
 If you’re passionate about using technology and visual arts to minister to the lives of campers and their communities please consider applying for these positions.
 In addition to the job descriptions below, you may be asked to help out in other areas of camp from coordinating events to cabin counseling.
+Multimedia Staff are required to attend the whole summer (July 5 – August 21) and Staff Camp (June 28-July 3).

 Responsibilities are to take photos of every aspect of camp, post photos to various social media platforms and take, organize and print the cabin photos.
-The photographer is required to commit to the whole summer and Staff Training (June 27-August 17).
+The photographer is required to commit to the whole summer in addition to Staff Camp.

 Responsibilities are to film, edit and promote the weekly camp video, post video to various social media platforms and compile a summer-long staff video.
-The Video Ministries Team is required to commit to the whole summer and Staff Training (June 27-August 17).
+The Video Ministries Team is required to commit to the whole summer in addition to Staff Camp.

 SENIOR STAFF POSITIONS

 Counselors and Activity Leaders may be considered the front lines of camp ministry, but there are many other positions just as important.
 Senior Staff serve God by providing leadership and assistance over the different departments within the camp.
 Applicants for these positions must have significant maturity, leadership experience, camp experience and must be a motivated individual.
 All Senior Staff are required to abide by and teach elements from the Mennonite Brethren Confession of Faith.
 The Confession of Faith can be found here.We ask that applicants be at least 21 years of age.
 In addition to the individual job description, you may be asked to help out in other areas of camp from coordinating events to cabin counseling.
-Senior Staff Positions are required to commit to the whole summer and Senior Staff Training (June 17-August 17).
+Senior Staff Positions are required to commit to the whole summer (July 5 – August 21), Senior Staff Training (June 21-26) and Staff Camp (June 28-July 3).

 Responsibilities are to assist in the facilitation of our Beyond Boundaries program, which strives to integrate children with developmental disabilities (autism, etc) into our regular program.
 They will be the point person for any situations that arise concerning campers in the Beyond Boundaries program.